univention/univention-corporate-server/doc/developer-reference/translation.rst

 Build the translation package
 -----------------------------

-Before using the new translation, the Debian package has to be built and installed.
-This can be done with the following commands:
+Before you can use the new or updated translation, you need to first build and install the Debian package.

 .. code:: sh